 Jackdaw diet and food

-The diet is highly varied, with this being a factor in the bird’s success and relatively high population numbers.
+The diet of the Jackdaw is highly varied, with this being a factor in the bird’s success and relatively high population numbers.
 Food includes invertebrates and their larvae, seeds, nuts, fruit and carrion.
 Some young nestlings and fledgling of songbirds are also taken, but this is not a major food source.
 Although not generally a particularly welcome visitor to feeding stations, Jackdaws will eat almost any wild bird food available, and, despite their size, are able to cling onto peanut and suet ball feeders.

 What should I feed Jackdaws?